 Growing produce locally also meant it would be fresh.
 Really fresh fruit and veg is not something we islanders at the very tip of Britain are very accustomed to!

-Climate Challenge Fund funding meant that we were able to build 12 community polytunnels here in Northmavine – around 50 people in our community now grow fresh fruit and veg in a sheltered growing space.
+Climate Challenge Fund funding meant that we were able to build 12 community polytunnels in our local community of Northmavine, in the far north of Shetland.
+Around 50 people now grow fresh fruit and veg locally, in a sheltered growing space.

-Before the project started, we looked at lots of designs and put ideas together to create a polytunnel that could stand up to the Shetland weather.
-Some people in Shetland had already built sturdy growing spaces, so we tweaked these ideas and added some design details of our own to create a growing space that could withstand our harsh climate.
+Before the project started, we looked at various designs and put ideas together to create a polytunnel that could stand up to the Shetland weather.
+Some people in Shetland had already built sturdy growing spaces, so we tweaked these ideas and added design details of our own to create a growing space that could withstand our harsh climate.

 We now sell Polycrubs in kit form in Shetland and beyond.
 All profits from sales are passed back to our parent company, Northmavine Community Development Company, to be used for the benefit of the Northmavine community.